BetterWayElectronics/secure-wireguard-implementation/README.md

 recommend OVHcloud https://ovh.com.au/ and their cheapest starter package which is $5.00AUD a month.
 You get 2 GB of memory which is more than enough to host multiple clients on the VPN.
-You can generally choose what operating system you want, or upload your own ISO, buut in this example I have chosen Debian 10.
+You can generally choose what operating system you want, or upload your own ISO, but in this example I have chosen Debian 10.
 Once paid for you will receive your IP address, username and password which you'll use to connect to the server.
 Be sure to issue `apt update` and `apt upgrade` and do this regularly.
 I also recommend changing